Backster01/skills-build-applications-w-copilot-agent-mode/.github/steps/5-setup-frontend-react-framework.md

 - Keep files created and updated by Copilot agent mode until it is finished.
 - Agent mode has the ability to evaluate your code base and execute commands and add/refactor/delete parts of your code base and automatically self heal if it or you makes a mistake in the process.

-### :keyboard: Activity: Install the octofit-tracker frontend React framework
+### :keyboard: Activity: Install the tutoring-sa frontend React framework

 > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=flat-square&logo=github%20copilot&labelColor=512a97&color=ecd8ff)
 >
 > ```prompt
-> Based on the example monafit tracker app in the docs/mona-high-school-fitness-tracker.md file and use octofit as the name for mergington's high schools app.
-Let's setup codespace for the octofit-tracker frontend React framework.
+> Based on the example tutoring sa app in the docs/tutor-sa.md file and use tutoring-sa as the name for schools app.
+Let's setup codespace for the tutoring-sa frontend React framework.
 >
-> 1. Make the octofit-tracker/frontend directory.
+> 1. Make the tutoring-sa/frontend directory.
-> 2. Create the react app in the octofit-tracker/frontend directory.
+> 2. Create the react app in the tutoring-sa/frontend directory.
-> 3. Install stable versions of React framework and modules based on docs/mona-high-school-fitness-tracker.md.
+> 3. Install stable versions of React framework and modules based on docs/tutor-sa.md.
-> 4. Install stable bootstrap in the octofit-tracker/frontend directory.
+> 4. Install stable bootstrap in the tutoring-sa/frontend directory.
 > 5. Import bootstrap css in the src/index.js file.
-> 6. Install the stable react-router-dom in the octofit-tracker/frontend directory.
+> 6. Install the stable react-router-dom in the tutoring-sa/frontend directory.
 > 7. Don't change .gitignore file
 >
 > Don't proceed with the next activity until all of these steps are completed.
 >```

-### :keyboard: Activity: Update the octofit-tracker frontend React components
+### :keyboard: Activity: Update the tutoring-sa frontend React components

 > 🪧 **Note:**
 - Make sure to replace [REPLACE-THIS-WITH-YOUR-CODESPACE-NAME] with your codespace name.